darkredz/zeko-restapi-framework/README.md

 ## Getting Started
 This framework is very easy-to-use.
 After reading this short documentation, you will have learnt enough.

 Or look at the [example project](https://github.com/darkredz/zeko-restapi-examples) straight away!
-It's simple enough
+It's simple enough!

+The example project includes a project creator tool which is the quickest way to create a new project (accessible at /project/create endpoint)

 ## Installation
 Add this to your maven pom.xml